[email-subscribers-form id=”2″]

 Be practical and intentional in your spending decisions.

-Ask yourself, does this purchase come with a payment plan.
+Ask yourself if this purchase comes with a payment plan.
 Will this eat into your savings?
 How will this benefit your day-to-day life?
 Is the benefit worth the cost?

-Weigh the pros and cons to make sure it’s adding value to your life and not creating stress.
+Weigh the pros and cons to ensure it adds value to your life and does not create stress.

 If you have a terrible month, have blown your budget, or forgot to track your spending, don’t get discouraged and give up.

-Use this to create awareness of where you need to adjust your spending, try new habits and alter your budget.
-Ask the why do I budget question, and remember those benefits.
+Use this to raise awareness of where you need to adjust your spending, try new habits, and alter your budget.
+Ask the why-do-I-budget question, and remember those benefits.

 Budgeting is learning a new life skill; it takes practice.